julian-klode/lingolang/docs/abstract-interpreter.md

 In the `github.com/julian-klode/lingolang` reference implementation, the permissions and operations are provided in thea package called `capabilities` for historic reasons.
 A better name might have been `interpreter`.

+## Overview
+The abstract interpreter acts on a store which maps variables to permissions.
+Evaluating an expressions in a store yields a permission for the object returned by the expression, a new store, and an _owner_ and _dependencies_ - these two deserve some explanation:

+An _owner_ here means the variable from which the object the evaluation evaluates to has been reached, and it's effective permission at the time it was reached.
+When an identifier is evaluated, the variable and its effective permission become the owner, and the original variable is rendered unusable (by converting it to `n`).
+The owner will be important in some places later on.
+For example, when a part of an object is made immutable, we also want to make the whole object - the owner - immutable (or more specifically, we would like to note that the part is now immutable, but we need the owner anyway).
+Not every expression has an owner: For example, an addition never has an owner: The returned value is freshly created, it is not part of another value.

+A _dependency_ is similar to an owner.
+It's the other variables that have been used in the expression, alongside their effective permissions.
+It could also contain owners: For example, in `a[b]`, the owners and dependencies of `b` would be some of the dependencies of the complete expression (the others are the dependencies of `a`).

+Owners and dependencies can be released back to the store when they are no longer needed.
+For example, when `a + b` is evaluated, the owners and dependencies for `a` and `b` can be released after `a + b` has been evaluated.
+Sometimes, a value is moved, then its owner and dependencies are not released - they become consumed by the operation, so to speak.

+The abstract interpreter for statements evaluates the statement in a store and a current function, the latter is needed for some lookups, like return values.
+Multiple branches are handled by multiple return values, that is, instead of returning a single store, a collection of stores is returned.
+Statements also have early exits like `return` statements.
+We handle these by including the statement that abnormally terminated a statement alongside the store.
+For example, a `return` statement would have one _exit_: a pair of its store and itself.
+A block statement with a `return` statement would have the exit of the `return` statement, and maybe others.

 ## The store
 The store is an essential part of the interpreter.
 It maps variable names $\in V$ to: \label{sec:store}